Originally from the User Slack

 The result doesn’t change, if I don’t use the primaryRange parameter.

-Q2: How is it possible to successfully run a repair command of a token range on a host which doesn’t present in the endpoint list of this token range?
+Q2: How is it possible to successfully run a repair command of a token range on a host which doesn’t present in the endpoints list of this token range?

 Thanks in advance.